 Examine the condition of the needles.
 If all have yellowed, it's a sign that your tree is suffering from iron chlorosis, which happens due to a lack of chlorophyll.
-Poor growing conditions can cause chlorosis, including alkaline soil, improper drainage and compact soil.
+Poor growing conditions can cause chlorosis, including alkaline soil, improper drainage and compacted soil.
 Correcting those issues can help remedy the issue long term.
-For a short-term solution, acquire iron chelates and surface apply the product based upon the manufacturer's instructions.
+For a short-term solution, acquire iron chelates and surface-apply the product based upon the manufacturer's instructions.

 Test the pH level of the soil using your pH probe and adjust soil pH as needed.
-For an eastern white pine, for example, the optimal soil pH level should be slightly acidic, in the 6.5 to 6.8 range.
+For an eastern white pine (Pinus strobus, USDA hardiness zones 3-8), for example, the optimal soil pH level should be acidic, 6.0 or less.
 If the pH level is well above 7.0, the soil is too alkaline.
 Acquire a quantity of garden sulfur and surface apply it to the soil around the tree.
 If the pH level is significantly below the optimal range, your soil is too acidic.
 A surface application of dolomitic lime will sweeten the soil back to the proper pH level.

 Examine the soil for signs of excessive dryness.
-A white pine grows best in moist soil.
+A white pine grows best on moist soil.
 If the limbs appear droopy, water the tree thoroughly and establish a regular schedule for watering it on an ongoing basis.

 Inspect the area around the tree.
 If it's shaded by the limbs of other trees or growing among tall weeds, your tree lacks adequate sunlight.
 Remove the tree limbs creating the shadows and carefully mow or pull the weeds or other vegetation.
 Don't apply weed killer or herbicides.
 Your tree is already under stress, and these chemicals can kill it.

 Wait a few weeks and observe any changes in the tree's growth habits.
 If the green color begins reappearing in the needles, new growth commences or the droopiness of the limbs has disappeared, your efforts have succeeded.